trynmaps/metrics-mvp/README.md

 package managers offer similar performance, we were already using NPM for backend package management, and the Yarn roadmap did not offer compelling improvements going forward.
+- **Typescript** - To enforce build time static typing and make our code more scalable.
 - **React** - Selected for popularity, simple view, and speedy virutal DOM.
 Code lives in the `/frontend` directory.
 It was built using
 [Create React App](https://facebook.github.io/create-react-app/docs/folder-structure).
 - **Material UI** - which we use over Bootstrap since MUI doesn't rely on jQuery.
 It has a